exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 Services are loaded as `jar` artifacts and should be described in the [ejb_app_services.toml](https://exonum.com/doc/version/0.10/get-started/java-binding/#built-in-services) file located in the working directory.
 The configuration file consists of two sections:
-- The optional `enabled_services` section is used to enable built-in Exonum services.
+- The optional `system_services` section is used to enable built-in Exonum services.
 If not specified - only Configuration service is enabled.
 Possible variants for the moment are:
 `configuration`, `btc-anchoring`, `time`.
 - The `user_services` section enumerates services in form of `name = artifact`, where `name`